St. Paul’s at the Watershed ~ before and after 1984

 The quotations cited in this article are taken from a document entitled “Profile, St. Paul’s Anglican Church, Vancouver, British Columbia, prepared by the Canonical Committee, October, 1984.”

-In 1896, the Reverend Harold Underhill became the fourth rector and during his incumbency, the parishioners decided to move the church to a location closer to where most of them lived.
-The building, which, photographs show, had been built with a small spire, had by now acquired a more substantial tower.
-In 1898, it was placed on skids and winched up Davie Street, then only a clearing in the bush.
+In 1896, the Reverend Harold Underhill became the fourth rector and during his incumbency the parishioners decided to move the church to a location closer to the centre of the growing residential population in the West End.
+The building, which, photographs show, had been built with a small spire, had by now acquired a more substantial square tower.
+In 1898 it was placed on skids and winched up Davie Street, then only a clearing in the bush.
 The building was placed on Jervis Street at the corner of Pendrell Street.
-The new location was presumably more convenient, but the 250 square-metre church was too small for the expanding membership.
-So in 1903, the building was moved again, this time to the adjoining lot on Jervis Street, leaving the original lot for a new building.
-(It was also re-aligned through 90 degrees.)
-To build a new, permanent church, St Paul’s Church Building Company Ltd. was founded with a capital of $50,000.
+The new location was presumably more convenient but the 250 square-metre church was too small for the expanding membership.
+The adjacent lot lying east of the church, on Pendrell Street, was purchased and the old church was moved again, to the southern half of the double lot, leaving the northern half clear for the new church.
+To build a new, permanent church, St Paul’s Church Building Company Ltd was founded with a capital of $50,000.
 The architect William Archer proposed either a frame-and-stone building seating 420 worshippers at a price of $8,000 or a stone building seating some 550 worshippers at a price of $18,000.
 The former proposal was adopted.
-The style of the resulting church is classic Gothic with many beautiful stained glass windows, dark wood beams, and wainscoting.
-Archer’s plan included a tower with a tall spire at the north-west corner, but lack of funds prevented its construction.
-Building commenced in 1904.
+The architect’s plan included a tower with a tall spire at the north-west corner, but lack of funds prevented its construction.
+The new church was built in classic Gothic style with pointed-arch windows and doors and a well-proportioned interior.